pure-data/externals-howto/README.rst

     void post(const char *fmt, ...);

-Writes a C-string to the Pd-console.
+Writes a C string to the Pd console.

 verbose
 ^^^^^^^